 Watch The Cave on Amazon Prime Video here.

 The political landscape in Brazil has been in such turmoil over the past decade -- corruption, impeachment, a debilitating recession -- that internet commenters have dubbed it House of Cards: Brazil.
 In a gripping look at her country’s ongoing upheaval, director Petra Costa weaves in notes from her own past, making this Best Documentary Feature nominee part cautionary tale, part memoir.

 Watch The Edge of Democracy on Netflix here.

 Director Waad Al-Kateab’s love letter for her daughter has already won a slew of honors -- it’s the most nominated documentary at the BAFTAs, ever, and it tied for the Golden Eye award at Cannes.
-At this year’s Oscars, Al-Kateab’s harrowing reporting from inside the siege on Aleppo will compete for Best Documentary Feature.
+At this year’s Oscars, Al-Kateab’s harrowing reporting from inside the siege on Aleppo competed for Best Documentary Feature.

 Only one other Macedonian film has ever been nominated for an Oscar -- and that was 25 years ago.
 2019's Honeyland actually nabbed two nods, Best Documentary Feature and International Feature Film, for its study of a wild beekeeper in the North Macedonian village of Bekirlija and her various relationships.

 Poland’s entry in the International Feature Film race follows a juvenile delinquent named Daniel who poses as a priest and dupes an entire small-town parish.
 Think that plot sounds stranger than fiction?
 Corpus Christi is actually based on true events.

 See Corpus Christi in theaters starting Feb.
 19.